thoas/bokchoy/README.md

 See [producer](examples/producer) directory for more information and to run it.

-Now we have a producer which can send tasks to our engine, we need a worker to execute tasks in the background:
+Now we have a producer which can send tasks to our engine, we need a worker to process them in the background:

 ```go
 package main